 This section of the settings lets you change the chart type and breakdown.
 The chart type determines the way the data is displayed, for example letting you choose between line chart or bar charts.

-The breakdown field lets you chose what criterion the data should be broken by.
+The breakdown field lets you choose which criterion the data should be broken by.
 For example for sales, you might want to see volume by channel or lead source or staff.

 Note : Not all widget have options here.